mysticetus-inc/dotcom/README.md

 npm run preview
 ```

-Then visit http://localhost:3000/ _- or a new browser windows popped-up already -_ to preview your new website.
+Then visit http://localhost:3000/ to preview the website.
 Webpack Dev Server will automatically reload the CSS or refresh the whole page, when stylesheets or content changes.

 ### :package: Static build